sspringer82/ijs-react/tasks/task3.md

   - to load data, use the `useQuery` function
   - to remove data, use the `useMutation` function
   - deal with data, isLoading and isError

+# Bonus

+Enable React Suspense

+# step by step

+- `npm install react-error-boundary`
+- Include the `ErrorBoundary` component to handle errors when fetching data
+- Wrap the `List` Component in a `Suspense` component with a fallback component
+- In the `List` component, ignore the loading and error state and provide the `suspense: true` config option for `useQuery`